Promoting British Values at Alverton

 The importance of laws, whether they be those that govern the class, the school or the country, are consistently reinforced throughout the school day and through the school’s Behaviour policy.
 Pupils are taught the value and reasons behind rules (laws), the responsibilities that these involve and the consequences when rules are broken.
 Visits from authorities such as the Police, the Fire Service or local lifeguards help reinforce these messages.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school, we educate and provide boundaries for young pupils to make choices safely.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to do this safely, for example through e-safety and PSHE.
 Our Behaviour management focuses on pupils taking responsibility for their own behaviour and the need to make good choices; this is clearly linked to our rewards and sanctions.
-We also actively promote an anti-bullying culture through assemblies, our PSHE curriculum and our Bullybuster scheme.
+We also actively promote an anti-bullying culture through assemblies and our PSHE curriculum.

 Mutual Respect and Tolerance of those with different Faiths and Beliefs

 Mutual respect is a key value that we promote throughout the school.
 All members of the school community treat each other with respect and children learn that their behaviours have an effect on their own rights and those of others.